• Home

 Windham Cream#F7E5C6247, 229, 198

-Neutral Pewter
+Revere Pewter

 If you want a lovely greige (gray-beige) paint to use then you should be choosing Benjamin Moore’s Revere Pewter.
 This paint tone has been a favorite with interior designers for over a decade and is considered one of the best and most popular gray paint colors available.
 In fact, it has long been believed that if your home is painted with Revere Pewter it is guaranteed a fast sale.
-If you choose to use Revere Pewter or any other light neutral colors, you must remember that the lighting, flooring, décor, and furniture will be a big contributor to how the paint itself will look.
+If you choose to use Revere Pewter or any other light colors, you must remember that the lighting, flooring, décor, and furniture will be a big contributor to how the paint itself will look.

 Light neutral colors can work well with bold colors or soothing colors, but you must still be careful to not overpower it with too many hues at once.